 These additions will bring Rapier to a very usable place for both physics beginners and experts.

-We would like to thank Croquet for sponsoring our work right from the beginning of Dimforge; we thank Embark Studio for being our Platinum sponsor on GitHub sponsors, as well as Fragcolor for being our new Gold sponsor for 2022!
+We would like to thank Croquet for sponsoring our work right from the beginning of Dimforge, as well as Fragcolor for being our new Gold sponsor for 2022!
 This helps us tremendously to sustain our Free and Open-Source work.

 Thanks to all the former, current and new supporters through GitHub sponsors!
 This help is greatly appreciated and allows us to continue working on our open-source projects.
 Finally, a huge thanks to the whole community and code contributors!